lukebennett88/tailwind-demo/README.md

 To generate a CSS file based on the Tailwind config file, as well as any custom CSS you make have written in the CSS file run: `npm run build`

 To run PurgeCSS to strip out all the classes not used in the index.html file, run: `npm run purgecss`

+**Some of the scripts require a POSIX shell** if you are on Windows, you might need to have WSL on your machine.